ksatola/Computational-Statistics/README.md

 t=3.9357, p=0.0011
 ```

-The t-test statistic value is 3.9357 and our p-value is 0.0011.
-The p-value is a probability of obtaining a result equal to or more extreme than was observed in the data.
-If our p-value (0.0011) is less than our alpha (0.01) than we can reject our null hypothesis (that there is no difference between drug and placebo) and assume the alternative hypothesis that the drug is effective.
+The `t-test statistic value is 3.9357` and our `p-value is 0.0011`.
+The **p-value** is a probability of obtaining a result equal to or more extreme than was observed in the data.
+If our p-value (0.0011) is less than our alpha (0.01 / 2 = 0.005) than we can reject our null hypothesis (that there is no difference between drug and placebo) and assume the alternative hypothesis that the drug is effective.

 ```python
 # Interpret via p-value